 Additionally, CD staff determined that there are other areas in the project that are categorized as served.
 These areas include the segment from Santa Cruz to Watsonville, an estimated 27 miles, and the segment from Watsonville to north of Prunedale, an estimated 3 miles, that are served by wireline at speeds greater than 6 Mbps download and 1.5 Mbps upload.
 However, these particular segments are necessary to extend existing fiber from Sunnyvale to Soledad.
 Sunesys asserts that these segments are primarily built to benefit the areas south of Prunedale and expects a higher demand for wholesale access to be provided to last mile providers in these southern parts.
-In D.12-02-015, the Commission established guidance for funding middle-mile projects where broadband infrastructure may have to pass served areas to reach an unserved or underserved area.
-In these instances, the Commission directed that applicants pro-rate the costs of such facilities and provide detailed explanation of the cost allocation.
-Accordingly, Sunesys pro-rated the costs associated with these two segments to reflect the expected benefits these facilities will provide to the unserved and underserved areas.
+In D.12-02-015, the Commission established guidance for funding middle-mile projects where broadband infrastructure may have to pass served areas to reach an unserved or underserved area.5 In these instances, the Commission directed that applicants pro-rate the costs of such facilities and provide detailed explanation of the cost allocation.
+Accordingly, Sunesys pro-rated the costs associated with these two segments to reflect the expected benefits these facilities will provide to the unserved and underserved areas.6

 CD staff, through the map, also determined that mobile broadband providers T-Mobile and Verizon Wireless service the Cities of Gonzales and Chualar.
-The map shows field tests performed by the Commission in the project area with speeds measuring at served levels.
-Sunesys performed its own tests using CalSPEED in the area and the results show
+The map shows field tests performed by the Commission7 in the project area with speeds measuring at served levels.
+Sunesys performed its own tests using CalSPEED8 in the area and the results show the majority of the test points with speeds at served levels in both Gonzales and Chualar.
+Their tests confirmed the availability of service, and as a result the area is considered served.
+Therefore, the costs associated with this segment, an estimated three miles, are pro-rated to reflect the expected benefits of the build out to unserved and underserved

-&lt;sup>5D.
+5D.
 12-02-015, Appendix 1 Section III, at 3

-&lt;sup>6 Sunesys estimates that 85% of the costs for the Santa Cruz to Watsonville segment and 45% of the costs for the Watsonville to north Prunedale segment are for the benefit of the unserved and underserved areas of the project, respectively.
+6 Sunesys estimates that 85% of the costs for the Santa Cruz to Watsonville segment and 45% of the costs for the Watsonville to north Prunedale segment are for the benefit of the unserved and underserved areas of the project, respectively.

-&lt;sup>7 CD validates advertised speeds by conducting drive tests at 2,000 points within the State.
+7 CD validates advertised speeds by conducting drive tests at 2,000 points within the State.

-&lt;sup>8 CalSPEED is the Commission's mobile application that is used to test mobile broadband speeds.
+8 CalSPEED is the Commission's mobile application that is used to test mobile broadband speeds.